-Nine hurt as gas explosion levels Denver building
+Nine hurt as Denver gas explosion levels residential building

-DENVER (Reuters) - Nine people were injured, one critically, on Tuesday when a natural gas explosion leveled a Denver apartment building, a fire department spokesman said.
+DENVER (Reuters) - Nine people were injured, one critically, on Tuesday when a natural gas explosion leveled a Denver apartment house, a fire department spokesman said.

 First responders rescued two victims trapped inside the building, described as a “fourplex,” in Denver’s historic Baker neighborhood, said Denver Fire Captain Greg Pixley.

-No one else was believed trapped in the rubble, Pixley said, but firefighters were making sure the structure was stable before conducting a thorough search.
+No one else was believed trapped in the rubble, alive or dead, Pixley said, but firefighters were conducting a thorough search to make sure.

+“What we are using now is the cadaver dog ... to help us assure that we haven’t missed anything,” he said.
+“Our goal is not to find a victim, but to rule out that a victim is not there.”

-Fire crews were working with Xcel Energy Inc (XEL.O), the Denver utility that supplied the building, to ensure all gas was eliminated from the area, Pixley said.
+Pixley said that arson investigators and a crime scene unit was on the scene as part of the investigation and that crews for Xcel Energy Inc (XEL.O), the Denver utility that supplied the building, had shut off all gas lines into the area.

 Xcel Energy spokeswoman Michelle Aguayo said by phone the utility was working with the fire department to determine the cause of the blast.